Knife-footed frog: Taxonomy

-The species was initially described by Parker in 1940 as Cyclorana cultripes.
-Recent reclassifications of the genus Cyclorana into Dryopsophus and then Ranoidea have not yet been accepted by all taxonomic authorities.
-Other common names for this species include olive water-holding frog, desert collared-frog, and grassland collared frog.
+The species was initially described by Parker in 1940 as Cyclorana cultripes..
+The genus was briefly classified in Litoria, Dryopsophus and Ranoidea, but a systematic phylogenetic study in 2025 reinstated Cyclorana as the genus.

 Distribution

 The knife-footed frog is found from the Kimberley region in Western Australia, through the Northern Territory and western Queensland to north-western New South Wales and north-eastern South Australia.
 It prefers clay soils and typically inhabits open grassland, sparsely wooded areas, floodplains and cleared agricultural areas.
 As a burrowing frog, the knife-footed frog emerges to the surface after heavy rain in large numbers to feed and breed in ponds, creeks, pools, roadside drainage ditches and temporary claypans.

 Ecology

 Behaviour

 The knife-footed frog is a predator, opportunistically consuming invertebrates.
 It has been known to consume the larvae of Heliothis moths, a cotton plant pest, as well as mites.

 The knife-footed frog is adapted to living in environments where water availability is seasonal.
 To prevent desiccation, it burrows underground and forms a cocoon while undergoing aestivation, a period of dormancy.

 When threatened, the knife-footed frog utilises defence mechanisms to avoid harm.
 These consist of inflating the body then raising its rear slightly.
 If the threat continues, it elevates its entire body on all fours before rocking back and forth towards the source of the threat.
 The knife-footed frog emits a defensive call that is higher in pitch that of larger hylid species such as Cyclorana australis and Cyclorana novaehollandiae.